We are United Methodists related to the Rio Texas Annual Conference,

 -

 As followers of Jesus, we commit ourselves to the pursuit of justice and pledge to stand in solidarity with all who are marginalized and oppressed.
+That means that we use our voices to advocate on behalf of all who are marginalized and oppressed, especially members of the LGBTQ+ community.

 As United Methodists of the Río Texas Annual Conference, we also commit ourselves to engaging with other members of the Río Texas AC in pursuit of these values.
 And, as people of faith we commit to welcome people of all faiths and from all geographic areas who share these values and pledge to work together toward justice.